-height, and took no heed of any one, while the prophet in your rear was calling to the fight.
+Rodwell's translation is much more graphic: When ye came up theheight, and took no heed of any one, while the prophet in your rear was calling to the fight.

-Therefore God rewarded, &c., i.e., "God punished your avarice and disobedience by suffering you to be beaten by your enemies, and to be discouraged by the report of your prophet's death, that ye might be inured to patience under adverse fortune, and not repine at any loss or disappointment for the future."- Sale.
+Therefore God rewarded, &c., i.e., "God punished your avarice and disobedience by suffering you to be beaten by your enemies, and to be discouraged by the report of your prophet's death, that ye might be inured to patience under adverse fortune, and not repine at any loss or disappointment for the future."-Sale.

-loss or disappointment for the future."- Sole.
-(155) He sent down . . . security.
+[(155)]He sent down...security.
 After the battle of Ohod the Muslims fell asleep.
-Some slept soundly and were retreshed, others were excited, indulging in wild imaginations, supposing themselves to be on the verge of destruction.
+Some slept soundly and were refreshed, others were excited, indulging in wild imaginations, supposing themselves to be on the verge of destruction.
 So the commentators generally.

 We had not been slain.
 The meaning is that they considered God to be against them because they had not secured any gain in the battle.
-They therefore said to themselves or one to another, "If God had assisted us according to his promise;" or, as others interpret the words, "If we had taken the advice of Abdullah Ibn Ubai Sulúl, and had kept within the town of Madina, our companions had not lost their lives."-Sale, Jaláluddín.
+Theytherefore said to themselves or one to another, "If God had assisted us according to his promise;" or, as others interpret the words, "If we had taken the advice of Abdullah Ibn Ubai Sulúl, and had kept within the town of Madína, our companions had not lost their lives."-Sale, Jaláluddín.